-In September 2009, the FASB issued revised guidance on the accounting for revenue arrangements with multiple deliverables.
+In September 2009, the Financial Accounting Standards Board ("FASB") issued revised guidance on the accounting for revenue arrangements with multiple deliverables.
 The revised guidance changes when individual deliverables in a multiple element arrangement can be treated as separate units of accounting, and also changes the manner in which the transaction consideration is allocated across the separately identified deliverables.
-The revised guidance will be effective for the first annual reporting period on or after June 15, 2010, and may be applied retrospectively for all periods presented or prospectively to arrangements entered into or materially modified after the adoption date.
-Early adoption is permitted provided that the revised guidance is retroactively applied to the beginning of the year of adoption.
-We are currently assessing the potential impact of adopting the revised guidance on our financial position and results of operations.
+The adoption of the guidance did not have an effect on the Company's financial position, results of operations, or cash flows.